Privacy Policy

 Suchen Technology GmbH, Dieselstraße 11, 30916 Isernhagen, Germany

-This privacy policy applies to all German and multilingual websites under suchen.expert, the associated mobile applications and other online services provided by us (hereinafter collectively referred to as the ‘platform’).
+This privacy policy applies to all German and multilingual websites under suchen.expert, the associated mobile applications and other online services provided by us (hereinafter collectively referred to as the “Platform ”).

-The protection of your personal data and your privacy is very important to us.
-We process your data exclusively in accordance with the applicable data protection regulations, in particular the EU General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).
+The protection of your personal data and your privacy is of the utmost importance to us.
+We process your data exclusively in accordance with the applicable data protection regulations, in particular the EU General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).

-§ 1 General information
+§ 1 General Information

 1.1 Suchen Technology GmbH attaches great importance to the careful and responsible handling of personal data.
 We process personal data exclusively in accordance with the relevant data protection regulations, in particular the General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).

 1.4 Use of suchen.expert requires that you take note of this privacy policy.
-However, depending on the process, your personal data will be processed on the respective legal basis specified (e.g. Art.
-6(1)(b) GDPR for contractual relationships or Art.
-6(1)(f) GDPR for legitimate interests).
-If consent is required, it will be obtained separately.
+However, the processing of your personal data takes place – depending on the operation – on the respective legal basis specified (e.g. Article 6(1)(b) GDPR for contractual relationships or Article 6(1)(f) f GDPR for legitimate interests).
+Where consent is required, this will be obtained separately.

 § 2 Definitions

-Personal data is any information relating to an identified or identifiable natural person (Art.
-4 No. 1 GDPR).
-A person is considered identifiable if they can be identified directly or indirectly, in particular by association with a name, an identification number, location data, an online identifier or one or more special characteristics (e.g. name, address, telephone number, email address, user name, date of birth, payment details).
+Personal data means any information relating to an identified or identifiable natural person (Art.
+4(1) GDPR).
+A person is considered identifiable if they can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person (e.g. name, address, telephone number, email address, username, date of birth, payment details).

-2.2 ‘Processing’
+2.2 “Processing”

 Processing means any operation or set of operations which is performed on personal data, whether or not by automated means (Art.
-4 No. 2 GDPR), such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+4(2) GDPR), such as collection, recording, organisation, structuring, storage, adapting or altering, retrieving, consulting, using, disclosing by transmission, dissemination or otherwise making available, aligning or combining, restricting, erasing or destroying.

 A data subject is any identified or identifiable natural person whose personal data is processed by us.

-2.4 ‘User’
+2.4 “User”

-2.5 ‘Controller’
+2.5 “Controller”

-The controller is Suchen Technology GmbH, which alone or jointly with others determines the purposes and means of the processing of personal data (Art.
-4 No. 7 GDPR).
+The controller is Suchen Technology GmbH, which, alone or jointly with others, determines the purposes and means of the processing of personal data (Art.
+4(7) 7 GDPR).

-2.6 ‘Processor’
+2.6 “Processor”

-The processor is a natural or legal person, public authority, agency or other body that processes personal data on behalf of the controller (Art.
-4 No. 8 GDPR).
+A processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller (Art.
+4(8) GDPR) .

-2.7 ‘Profile’
+2.7 “Profile”

-2.9 ‘Data’
+2.9 “Data”

-§ 3 Controller (Art.
-4 No. 7 GDPR)
+§ 3 Data Controller (Art.
+4(7) GDPR)

-3.1 Controller
+3.1 Data Controller

-The controller responsible for the processing of personal data on the suchen.expert platform within the meaning of the General Data Protection Regulation (GDPR) is:
+The data controller responsible for the processing of personal data on the suchen.expert platform within the meaning of the General Data Protection Regulation (GDPR) is:

 Suchen Technology GmbH